What Is Green Computing?

 Creating Digital Twins to Identify Inefficiencies

-Eugenie works with its clients to create a digital twin, which is a real-time virtual representation of a system used for simulation and decision making.
-The digital twin can help companies identify areas where they can reduce waste and improve production.
+Companies can create a digital twin, which is a real-time virtual representation of a system used for simulation and decision making.
+The digital twin can help identify areas where businesses can reduce waste and improve production.

 “We simulated a scenario like what if you change this parameter by X with different numbers,” Chowdhury said.
 “Think of it like you are seeing the future.
 Whatever you change any of these parameters … that helps them to really understand at real time what the right setup for set points [should be].”